 What happens if you miss the tax return deadline?

 If you fail to meet the deadline for submitting your tax return, a number of things could happen.
-Even if you do not owe tax, there may be a £100 late penalty.
-If your return is over three months overdue, you may also incur more fines, which rise in proportion to your overdue return.
+Even if you do not owe tax, there is an automatic £100 late filing penalty.
+If your return is more than three months overdue, HMRC may apply daily penalties, depending on how late it becomes.

 Penalties for late tax returns